TheDrone7/shieldbow/docs/api/ItemManager.md

 ---
 title: ItemManager
 description: An item manager - to fetch and manage all item data.
+Does not require an API Key.
 ---

 ## ItemManager class

 An item manager - to fetch and manage all item data.
+Does not require an API Key.

 **Signature:**